Updated: 2020-07-10 by

 Private insurance agents or brokers can also help you understand your health care coverage options under Obamacare.
 Unlike government-trained assistants, they are allowed to suggest the best plan for you.

 To directly connect with a Minnesota insurance broker who can help you evaluate insurance plans and choose a plan that's appropriate for your situation, call 800-943-6832.
 (We receive advertising income from the licensed brokers who offer their services through this telephone number.)

 Getting Help by Phone

 If you want answers over the phone, call the toll-free number for MNsure at 855-366-7873.

-Telephone support is available Monday through Thursday from 8AM to 5PM and Friday from 8AM to 4PM.
+Telephone support is available Monday through Friday from 8AM to 4PM.
 The support center is currently closed on Saturday and Sunday, but that may change during open enrollment.